Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 > A typical use case is to have a dedicated Solr tracking node.
 The playbook will then prefer to use that dedicated node - if it finds one - for solr tracking and only use the other as backup server (no load balancing)

-## Cleanup
+## Cleanup & Uninstallation of ACS

 What needs to be removed from a system will depend on your inventory configuration.
-The steps below presume a localhost or single machine deployment i.e. where all roles were run on the same machine.
+The steps below presume a cleanup and uninstallation of Alfresco content service after deployment of ansible artifacts by using platform-cleanup.yml playbook and platform-uninstall.yml playbook respectively.

+# Cleanup

+This playbook will remove the temporary artifacts which are stored on the hosts.In order to cleanup the system post deployment run the following command:

+ansible-playbook playbooks/platform-cleanup.yml -i inventory_ssh.yml

+# Uninstallation

+This playbook will uninstall the sevices belongs to the specific hosts.
+Below are the services, packages & folders we are removing as the uninstalltions

-1. Stop and remove the following systemd services:
+1. Stoping and removing the following services:
    * alfresco-transform-router.service
    * alfresco-shared-fs.service
    * alfresco-tengine-aio.service